 Eva Hesse makes superb use of the artist’s voluminous journals, her correspondence with her close friend and mentor Sol LeWitt, and archival and contemporary interviews with fellow artists—among them Richard Serra, Robert Mangold, and Dan Graham—who recall her passionate, ambitious, and tenacious personality.

-The screening will talk place on Wednesday, February 15, from 7:00 to 9:00 PM in the Titus 2 Theater, Museum of Modern Art, 11 West 53th Street, New York, NY 10019.
+The screening will talk place on Wednesday, February 15, from 7:00 to 9:00 PM in the Time Warner Screening Room, Lewis B. and Dorothy Cullman Education and Research Center, Museum of Modern Art, 4 West 54th Street, New York, NY 10019.
 The museum is half a block from the New York Hilton Midtown, the headquarters hotel.

 The audience is limited to fifty people.
 Please send your RSVP (required) to firstname.lastname@example.org.

 The American Council of Learned Societies held a premiere showing of George Clooney’s Monuments Men, the Hollywood film based on Robert Edsel’s The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History.
 The film demonstrates the contributions of art historians who investigated the thousands of art works and archival manuscripts looted by the Nazis and secretly stored in mines around Germany during the WWII.
 Members of ACLS initiated the interest in saving European monuments during WWII and many CAA members participated.